TIKramer/svelte-section-list/README.md

 This is a headless Svelte npm package that provides drag-and-drop functionality for managing items and sections.
 It offers a flexible and customizable solution for implementing drag-and-drop interactions in your Svelte applications.

+## Update

+Now much faster for IOS - by using ontouch over draggable

 ## Demo

 Have a play with it here: https://main--transcendent-begonia-7a3d6f.netlify.app/